UBC-CIC/knowledge-bridge/Docs/API_DOCUMENTATION.md

 The API uses two custom Lambda authorizers:

 - **adminAuthorizer**: Validates the user has admin privileges.
 Required for all `/admin/*` endpoints.
 - **userAuthorizer**: Validates any authenticated user.
-Required for user, chat session, system message, and analytics endpoints.
+Required for user, chat session, and system message endpoints.

-Public endpoints (`/user/publicToken`, `/public/*`) require no authentication.

 ## Base URL